DHTMLX/docs-diagram/docs/shapes/shape_types.md

 ## Default Diagram shapes

 The DHTMLX Diagram library provides you with a set of default types of shapes that you can use to build your diagram.

-{{note Any of these shapes can be added into the diagram of the necessary mode ("default", "org", or "mindmap" mode). }}
-### Shapes typical of a diagram in the "default" mode

-The flow chart shapes that you can use to build your diagram are presented below.
+The default shapes include:

+- a set of the flow chart shapes:

 <iframe src="https://snippet.dhtmlx.com/loz7yh2y?mode=result" frameborder="0" class="snippet_iframe" width="100%" height="650"></iframe>

-Use the name of the necessary shape as a value of the **type** attribute inside the shape object, while [preparing a data set for loading into the diagram](common_guides/loading_data.md#preparingdatatoload).
+Tip: Use the name of the necessary shape as a value of the **type** attribute inside the shape object, while [preparing a data set for loading into the diagram](common_guides/loading_data.md#preparingdatatoload).

-### Shapes typical of a diagram in the "org chart" mode

-There are two types of shapes:

-- `type: "card"` - the default type for a diagram in the "org chart" mode
+- the `"card"` type that is the default type of shapes in the "org chart" mode of Diagram:

 <iframe src="https://snippet.dhtmlx.com/5ign6fyy?mode=result" frameborder="0" class="snippet_iframe" width="100%" height="550"></iframe>

-- `type: "img-card"`- for adding shapes with images.
+- the `"img-card"` type that can be used for adding shapes with images.
 Don't forget to provide images for cards via the **img** attribute of the shape object.

 <iframe src="https://snippet.dhtmlx.com/qnx3ekin?mode=result" frameborder="0" class="snippet_iframe" width="100%" height="550"></iframe>

-### Shapes typical of a diagram in the "mindmap" mode
+- the `"topic"` type that is the default type of shapes in the "mindmap" mode of Diagram.

-There is one shape with `type:"topic"`.

 <iframe src="https://snippet.dhtmlx.com/3igf1gd5?mode=result" frameborder="0" class="snippet_iframe" width="100%" height="350"></iframe>

+{{note Any of the above shapes can be added into the diagram of any mode ("default", "org", or "mindmap" one). }}

 ## Configuring shapes